Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

 Definition
 ~~~~~~~~~~
-See the kerneldoc for the struct bus_type.
+See the woke kerneldoc for the woke struct bus_type.

 int bus_register(struct bus_type * bus);